1966 FIFA World Cup final: Extra time

 England pressed forward and created several chances.
 In particular, with five minutes gone, Bobby Charlton struck the post and sent another shot just wide.
 With 11 minutes of extra time gone, Alan Ball put in a cross and Geoff Hurst swivelled and shot from close range.
 The ball hit the underside of the crossbar, bounced down and was cleared.
 The referee Gottfried Dienst was uncertain if it had been a goal and consulted his linesman, Tofiq Bahramov from Azerbaijan in the USSR, who indicated that it was, and the Swiss referee awarded the goal to the home team.
 The crowd and the audience of 400 million television viewers were left arguing whether the goal should have been given or not.
-The crossbar is now on display in the Wembley Stadium.
+The crossbar is now on display as part of the Wembley Stadium tour.

 England's third goal has remained controversial ever since the match.
 According to the Laws of the Game the definition of a goal is when "the whole of the ball passes over the goal line".
 English supporters cited the good position of the linesman and the statement of Roger Hunt, the nearest England player to the ball, who claimed it was a goal and that was why he wheeled away in celebration rather than attempting to tap the rebounding ball in.
 Modern studies using film analysis and computer simulation have shown that the whole ball never crossed the line – only 50% did.
 Both Duncan Gillies of the Visual Information Processing Group at Imperial College London and Ian Reid and Andrew Zisserman of the Department of Engineering Science at University of Oxford have stated that the ball would have needed to travel a further 18 ± 4 cm to fully cross the line.
 Some Germans cited possible bias of the Soviet linesman, especially as the USSR had just been defeated in the semi-finals by West Germany.
+On Sky Sports in 2016, the Monday Night Football team used statistical data from Opta, plus the Sky Pad touchscreen and virtual reality from EA Sports, to re-examine England's third goal in the 1966 FIFA World Cup final.
+After conducting an analysis, the duo concluded that the entire ball had crossed the goal line, meaning this goal is legitimate.
+Jamie Carragher said, "It has gone down in history – was it over the line, was it not?
+Thankfully, today we can put that all to bed."